 What does burnout feel like?

 “Burnout is the complete depletion of your energy level in every area of your life—physical exhaustion, emotional exhaustion, mental exhaustion.
-This exhaustion happens when your capacity to manage your life, or manage stress, is too overwhelming,” says Dr. Desreen Dudley, clinical psychologist, licensed therapist and Teladoc Senior Mental Health Quality Consultant.
+This exhaustion happens when the level of physical, emotional and mental stress is prolonged and excessive and exceeds your capacity to manage your life and stressors,” says Dr. Desreen Dudley, clinical psychologist, licensed therapist and Teladoc Health Senior Mental Health Quality Consultant.

 Burnout is clear to see and has a wide variety of symptoms, like: